clminter/Credit_Risk_Analysis/README.md

 - The algorithms for all 6 models are successful in predicting credit worthiness for the low_risk category.
 - The algorithms are NOT useful for predicting credit worthiness for the high_risk category.

+The support number clearly indicates a very unbalanced dataset; a lot of data for the low_risk category and very little data for the high_risk category.
+The Easy Ensemble AdaBoost Classifier model makes the best attempt at balancing this incongruity, but still falls short.
+In order to more fairly evaluate high risk customers, more data is needed to model results with higher precision.